GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 ```

+(Jose: Add the rest of the mfe analysis residues terms)

+{: .note }
+> The first line of the MFE analysis output states __"the calculated pKa/Em=Titration value is out of range"__.
+> This is not an error but simply stating the MFE pKa > analysis was ran at one pH and not across a set of titration point values.
+> The MFE analysis aims to explain why a residue adopts a particular charge state or pKₐ under specific conditions (even when the pKₐ itself is not explicitly reported/calculated).

-## 2 - Analysis
+## 3 - Analysis
 In the AspA170 results shown above, the total MFE energy term's (__TOTAL__) largest contributor is the total MFE pairwise residue-residue interaction term (__residues__) which is strongly stabilized in the ionized form in Photosystem II.
 This outcome is chemically intuitive, as AspA170 must remain negatively charged to effectively coordinate the highly positively charged ions of the oxygen-evolving complex (OEC).

-{: .note }
-> The first line of the output states __"the calculated pKa/Em=Titration value is out of range"__.
-This is not an error but simply stating the MFE pKa > analysis was ran at one pH and not across a set of titration point values.
-> The MFE analysis aims to explain why a residue adopts a particular charge state or pKₐ under specific conditions (even when the pKₐ itself is not explicitly reported/calculated).

 Let's examine the terms with the largest contributions to the ionization state of AspA170.
 These dominant contributions arise from two sources:
 	1. Residue–residue interactions (residues)
 	2. Desolvation energy (dsol)

-The residues term are comprised of all pairwise residue-residues interactions.
-MFE decomposes how the local protein environment stabilizes or destabilizes specific residue ionization states and thereby shifts protonation equilibria (Jose: show which residues are important).
+- The residues term are comprised of all pairwise residue-residues interactions.
+MFE decomposes how the local protein environment stabilizes or
+  destabilizes specific residue ionization states and thereby shifts protonation equilibria (Jose: show which residues are important).

-In practice, large desolvation penalties are common for buried or functionally important residues.
-Residues can remain charged when the presence of compensating local interactions—precisely are balanced whether in a highly dielectric solvent and deeply buried delectric medium (protein).
+- In practice, large desolvation penalties are common for buried or functionally important residues.
+Residues can remain charged when the presence of

-The results here align chemically to show how the negatively charged AspA170 helps stabilize the highly positively charged oxygen-evolving complex (OEC).
+  compensating local interactions—precisely are balanced whether in a highly dielectric solvent and deeply buried delectric medium (protein).